Earth States™

 A space could look resolved, but not feel quite right to live in.

-Over time, this led me to explore colour and design psychology more deeply, including the work of Karen Haller.
-Her research into the emotional and behavioural impact of colour reshaped my understanding of how it is experienced—and how it can be applied with intention.
+Over time, this led me to explore and study colour and design psychology more deeply, including the work of Karen Haller FRSA.
+Her Advanced Applied Colour & Design Psychology course, which includes her research into the emotional and behavioural impact of colour, reshaped my understanding of how it is experienced—and how it can be applied with intention.

 What I had once approached visually, I began to understand experientially.